In this edition of NHMC at work:

 , threats to the rules remain.
 Internet Service Providers (ISPs) are now prevented from blocking or throttling lawful content, or creating online fast lanes for those who can afford them.

 On July 30, a handful of ISPs and trade associations filed their arguments with a federal court, seeking to overturn key aspects of protections the FCC put in place.
 More than a dozen other individuals and organizations have stated their intent to file “friend of the court” briefs in support of the ISPs and trade associations.

 The FCC’s rules have also faced significant threats in Congress.
 Recently, language was added to a House appropriations bill to punish the FCC for issuing rules and prevent the rules from taking effect.

 A similar threat surfaced during the Senate appropriations process.
 Leading up to an anticipated floor vote, NHMC met with every Congressional Hispanic Caucus (CHC) office to educate on the FCC’s action and urge members to oppose efforts to scale it back.
 The appropriations process has recently been derailed due to other issues, including a debate about the display of the Confederate Flag on federal grounds.

-On June 18, the FCC voted to begin a formal process to modernize Lifeline for the broadband era.
+, the FCC voted to begin a formal process to modernize Lifeline for the broadband era.
 Lifeline provides a modest $9.25 subsidy to low-income families to help them afford basic telephone service.
 NHMC is a long-time proponent of modernizing Lifeline to fully include broadband.